OdyAsh/OdyAsh-Notes/Programming/AI Related/Power BI.md

 	* set related dimension tables to use dual storage mode.
 	* This scenario is described later
 * When chaining models, modifications made to upstream models can break downstream models.
 Be sure to assess the impact of modifications by performing [dataset impact analysis](https://learn.microsoft.com/en-us/power-bi/collaborate-share/service-dataset-impact-analysis) first.
 * Relationships between tables from different source groups are known as limited relationships.
 A model relationship is limited when the Power BI can’t determine a “one” side of a relationship.
 Limited relationships may result in different evaluations of model queries and calculations.
-For more information, see [](.md#Relationship%20Evaluation%20Advanced|Relationship%20evaluation) (its [M source](https://learn.microsoft.com/en-us/power-bi/transform-model/desktop-relationships-understand)).
+For more information, see [Relationship Evaluation (Advanced)](#Relationship%20Evaluation%20(Advanced)) (its [M source](https://learn.microsoft.com/en-us/power-bi/transform-model/desktop-relationships-understand)).

 ##### Boost DirectQuery model performance with import data